openfl/OpenFLDevelopersGuide/storing-local-data/README.md

 There are a number of security factors that relate to shared objects.
 For more information, see

-“Shared objects” on
+"Shared objects" on

 page 1074

 in

-“Security” on page 1042
+"Security" on page 1042

 .

 **Shared objects**

-A shared object, sometimes referred to as a “Flash cookie,” is a data file that can be created on your computer by the sites that you visit.
+A shared object, sometimes referred to as a "Flash cookie," is a data file that can be created on your computer by the sites that you visit.
 Shared objects are most often used to enhance your web-browsing experience—for example, by allowing you to personalize the look and feel of a website that you frequently visit.

 **About shared objects**